 When not spending time with his wife and three kids, native German speaker Martin is a talented pianist, enthusiastic hiker, resolute AYSO referee, late-night video gamer, and avid runner who has completed the New York City marathon three times.
 He is known as a tough competitor in Kelton’s Office Olympics but is sadly still waiting for a big win.

-Kelton's Martin Eichholz and Joey Doney give their take on whether speed should win out over quality when it comes to market research projects.
+Kelton's Martin Eichholz and Joey Doney give their take on whether speed should win out over quality when it comes to market research firms and projects.

 Segmentation Marketing: Facing Reality When It Comes To Typing Segments

 Segmentations remain one of the most popular types of quantitative research studies, and when done right, they have the potential to transform an organization’s marketing strategy, especially from a product or brand portfolio perspective.